mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 {{<img src="pi-amazon.png" has-border="true" max-width="600px" caption="Scalpers sell Raspberry Pis on Amazon and eBay for 3x the manufacturer's price.">}}

-It's still possible for TinyPilot to receive more allocation before August, but it's also possible the supply chain could worsen.
+It's still possible for TinyPilot to receive more allocation before August, but it's also possible for the supply chain to worsen.
 China has been seeing increasing COVID rates recently, and shutdowns there would impact Raspberry Pi production.

 ## Can TinyPilot survive on 140 sales per month?